 Fundamentally, the battery market is undergoing a major shift.
 Electric vehicles are driving the demand for lithium-ion batteries.
 Solar power panel prices plunged in recent years.
 This is creating a potentially higher demand for battery solutions to store energy captured from such panels.

 How might investors play the battery boom led by growing electric vehicle production and a soaring number of devices needing portable power?

 Let us start with Tesla (NASDAQ:TSLA).
-The stock has doubled this year and really appears to be unstoppable.
+The stock has nearly tripled this year and really appears to be unstoppable.

 That’s likely because the company’s ambition extends beyond electric cars.
 Last year, Tesla completed its acquisition of Maxwell.
 At a cost of just $200 million, it gains some valuable intellectual property.
 Maxwell is best known for its manufacturing of ultracapacitors, but it is also developing dry electrode technology for batteries.

 If Maxwell’s R&D efforts pay off, the unit could bring performance enhancements for lithium-ion battery cells.
 For starters, Tesla could start manufacturing batteries that have an energy density of over 500Wh/kg.
 That would bring a 15% to 100% increase to Tesla’s current battery technology.

 Informally, Tesla has the best battery technology in the auto industry.
 Adding Maxwell’s IP may also result in lithium-ion batteries that gain in capacity and will not lose energy after charged.
 Having battery technology that is even further ahead of that offered by other automobile manufacturers could drive Tesla EV sales.

 Energizer Holdings (ENR)